piepdx/pie-cookbook/drafts/0.9/pie-cookbook-0.9.md

 ### Sliding scale
 At PIE, we found the best way to help assess a mentor's availability was to present the engagement options as a sliding scale.
 On that scale, the minimal level of commitment was fairly low and the maximum level of commitment was decided by the mentor.
 There's was no high bar.
 Just a lowbar.

-Just as importantly, we used other well know Mentors as examples of time commitment bands — "Mentor X generally presents onetime per class; Mentor Y holds regular office hours at PIE every week" — which provided even more context for their potential engagement.
+Just as importantly, we used other well known Mentors as examples of time commitment bands — "Mentor X generally presents onetime per class; Mentor Y holds regular office hours at PIE every week" — which provided even more context for their potential engagement.
 Plus, when a Mentor hears that one of their peers or someone they recognize — "[Mentor name] at [Startup] has done this to great effect and is consistently one of our most popular mentors" — they are given more context for how others are volunteering to do.
 - - -
 > **tl;dr You must be this tall to ride.
 Set your mentor time commitment as a low bar, not a high bar.**
 - - -